Makers of Award-Winning, Honey-on-Tap Bee Hives Warn of Existential Threat on World Environment Day

 ABOUT FLOW HIVE

-Australia’s Flow Hive was launched in 2015 with a record-breaking, crowdfunding campaign which received support from tens of thousands of people around the world.
+Australia’s Flow Hive was launched in 2015 with a record-breaking, multi-million dollar crowdfunding campaign which received support from tens of thousands of people around the world.
 Since then, Flow Hive has reached over 75,000 beekeepers across 130 countries.
 Using a unique Flow Frame of partly pre-formed honeycomb cells, Flow Hive is able to split cells vertically, letting honey flow down to a sealed trough while the bees remain undisturbed on the comb’s surface.
-It's so much easier for the beekeeper and so much gentler on the bees.
-For more information about Flow Hive, email media@honeyflow.com, call 02 88 800 774 or visit www.honeyflow.com.au.
+It’s so much easier for the beekeeper and so much gentler on the bees.
+For more information about Flow Hive, email info@honeyflow.com, call 646-876-8880 or visit https://www.honeyflow.com/.

 email us here